Darshita2865/TradeVistaX/README.md

 🚀 Features

 📊 Live Market Summary
-Displays real-time prices and changes for NIFTY and SENSEX indices. � GitHub
+Displays real-time prices and changes for NIFTY and SENSEX indices.

 📈 Interactive Candlestick Charts
-Visualize stock price movement using different intervals and periods. � GitHub
+Visualize stock price movement using different intervals and periods.

 🧠 Prediction Module
-LSTM-based price forecasting for selected stocks. � GitHub
+LSTM-based price forecasting for selected stocks.

 📰 Top Financial News
-Shows recent headlines using a news API (if API key provided). � GitHub
+Shows recent headlines using a news API (if API key provided).

 📉 Historical Stock Analysis
-Summary statistics, moving averages, and visualizations. � GitHub
+Summary statistics, moving averages, and visualizations.

 ⏱️ Alerts System
-Users can register and set price alerts stored in JSON. � GitHub
+Users can register and set price alerts stored in JSON.

 🔐 Authentication UI
-Basic sign-in and sign-up system simulated in the interface. � GitHub
+Basic sign-in and sign-up system simulated in the interface.

 🛠️ Tech Stack
 The dashboard uses popular Python libraries for data fetching, visualization, and ML: